Home » Price Action Trading Guide

 The Three Inside Up pattern

-The Three Inside Up pattern bears certain similarity with the Morning Star.
-Yet, it is even more powerful, since the second (middle) candle has not reached a new high or low when the opposite side (bulls in this case) takes control of the market.
-What is more, by the moment the third candle begins to form, the bulls are already dominating and eventually they manage to drive the price even higher up compared to price movement we can see in the Morning Star pattern.
+The Three Inside Up pattern bears a certain similarity with the Morning Star.
+Yet, it is even more powerful since the second (middle) candle has not reached a new high or low when the opposite side (bulls in this case) takes control of the market.
+What is more, by the time the third candle begins to form, the bulls are already dominating and eventually manage to drive the price even higher up compared to the price movement we see in the Morning Star pattern.

 Three Outside Up, Three Outside Down

 The Three Outside Up (bullish) and the Three Outside Down (bearish) formations also signal a trend reversal.
 The Three Outside Up formation usually appears at market troughs.
-The first candle is a small bearish spinning top type candle, which matches recent market movement.
-The second candle in the pattern is a large bullish one, which engulfs the first candle.
-Or, we can say that the Three Outside Up formation actually starts with an Engulfing formation.
-After that the pattern is finalized with the appearance of a third bullish candle that closes above the second candle.
-The third candlestick reaches a new peak, above the high of the Engulfing formation.
+The first candle is a small bearish spinning-top type candle that matches recent market movement.
+The second candle in the pattern is a large bullish one and engulfs the first candle.
+We can say that the Three Outside Up actually starts with an Engulfing formation.
+The pattern then ends with the appearance of a third bullish candle closing above the second candle.
+The third candlestick reaches a new peak above the high of the Engulfing formation.

 Three Outside Up